-Group and individual instruction and professional development opportunities are provided to instructors by the ITS and other faculty members, as well as by Quality Matters[TM] certified trainers and peer members, and cover topics such as the application of the QM Rubric for course design, strategies for improving online courses, accessibility and usability in online classes, copyright and intellectual property guidelines, and introductions to emerging instructional tools and pedagogical strategies.
-In addition, the ITS is available to assist instructors with Blackboard and other instructional technology questions.
-All instructors are encouraged to enroll in Quality Matters[TM] courses, especially those provided through the WV subscriber system.
+Group and individual instruction and professional development opportunities are provided to instructors by the ITS and other faculty members, as well as by Quality MattersTM certified trainers and peer members, and cover topics such as the application of the QM Rubric for course design, strategies for improving online courses, accessibility and usability in online classes, copyright and intellectual property guidelines (please see BP 3.20), and introductions to emerging instructional tools and pedagogical strategies.
+Additionally, ITS is available to assist instructors with the LMS and other instructional technology questions.
+All instructors are encouraged to enroll in Quality MattersTM courses, especially those provided through the WV subscriber system.

-Using Blackboard in the Classroom/Online Instruction
+Using the College's Learning Management System in the Classroom/Online Instruction

-Faculty members who want to use Blackboard for the first time are required to attend an in-house or virtual orientation session at Eastern.
+Faculty members unfamiliar with the college's LMS configuration (which will be based on Blackboard in Fall 2021 and Brightspace in Spring 2022) are required to attend an in-house or virtual orientation session with ITS at Eastern.
 Please contact Kristen Colebank, Instructional Technology Specialist (ITS), at ext.
-9266, for more information regarding training.
-The college strongly encourages instructors to utilize Blackboard in face-to-face classes.
+9266, for more training information.
+The college strongly encourages instructors to utilize the LMS in face-to-face classes.